Djontleman/hi-lo-card-game/README.md

 ## Versions
 Messing around with semantic versions cause why not :D
+- v1.2.0: Multiple players supported
 - v1.1.0: House rules - Choose Aces high or Aces low.
 - v1.0.0: Command-line interface.
 Only one player is supported.
 Game continues until user chooses to end game.
 Reveal of the face-fown card is done by the user.
 No house rules.

 ## Future Plans
-- Multiple players (same computer)
 - House rules (Option to change face-up card)
 - Unit-testing of methods
 - Betting/drinking game variations